shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_RFTC_2_citedProvisions.md

 2. **For each related provision ID:**
    - Look up provision in `citedProvisions` input
    - Get `provisionNumber` (e.g., "article 29", "artikel 1135")
-   - Search all `relatedFullTextCitations` for this provision number
+   - Search all `relevantSnippet` values for this provision number
    - Check variations and spacing

 3. **Determine verification status:**
-   - ✅ **VERIFIED**: Provision number found in at least one citation
+   - ✅ **VERIFIED**: Provision number found in at least one snippet
-   - ⚠️ **NOT FOUND**: Provision number not found in any citation (false positive relationship)
+   - ⚠️ **NOT FOUND**: Provision number not found in any snippet (false positive relationship)

 4. **Count:**
    - Total related provisions claimed (across sampled provisions, excluding self-references)